photo by Alice Lum |

 Richard F. Carman on the project.
 Carman was already amassing a fortune by rebuilding the downtown

 area.
-A carpenter/builder and developer,
+A carpenter-builder and real estate developer,

 he would later purchase approximately 23 acres in northern Manhattan to develop